lydiadunning/food-plan/README.md

 - allow a user to turn off outcome options in a user setting
 - add a default 'was offered' outcome option
 - improve user flow around creating a child profile
+- improve adding outcome options to an existing kid with no outcome options

 ### For Later